debugroom/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to document's documentation!
+Java Web 開発メモ
 ====================================

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

+   convention/screen/index.rst
+   memo/work/index.rst
    test.rst

 Indices and tables